Protecting women, children & minorities from an abortion industry which enables trafficking & eugenics.

 Since President Trump took office, his administration has also “focused on promoting adoption unlike any previous administration,” and the President signed an historic executive order for child welfare, expanding the efforts of Health and Human Services to help foster children with an “unprecedented level of support from the federal government,” including reforms for bipartisan efforts working with “states, communities, and faith-based partners to build a brighter future for American kids who are in foster care or in crisis.”
 Recognizing “the American family is the bedrock of American life,” President Trump’s “strong actions support vulnerable children and youth nationwide by advancing measures to reduce child abuse and neglect, encouraging family preservation, and strengthening adoption and other forms of permanency for America’s kids.”
 The administration’s efforts have produced results, as states with pro-life laws have set adoption records for foster children, and the Trump administration’s continued efforts work towards supporting families to help children not enter the foster system in the first place, thus debunking abortion activists’ false challenge to pro-life advocates’ care for women and children after birth.
 Under President Trump, there has been a steady decline of children entering the foster care system, thus further protecting children vulnerable to the trafficking industry.

-Further, unlike pro-abortion Democrats, who exploited the global health crisis to expand abortion, even blocking aid, including food to children in need, to demand abortion funding, President Trump, on the other hand, helped steer aid to children in need during the pandemic and increased aid to human trafficking victims, “ensuring that survivors across our country are afforded safe and stable housing and empowered with the support and resources they need to rebuild their lives.”
+Further, unlike pro-abortion Democratic politicians, who exploited the global health crisis to expand abortion, even blocking aid, including food to children in need, to demand abortion funding, President Trump, on the other hand, helped steer aid to children in need during the pandemic and increased aid to human trafficking victims, “ensuring that survivors across our country are afforded safe and stable housing and empowered with the support and resources they need to rebuild their lives.”
 In fact, children are 2000 times more at risk of being a trafficking victim than a casualty of coronavirus.
 Additionally, The CARES Act included “$45 million in grants to states, territories, and tribes to support the child welfare needs of families during this crisis, and to help keep families together,” while the Families First Coronavirus Response Act “is anticipated to add $300 million in federal resources in fiscal year 2020 to support children in foster care, as well as children formerly in foster care now living with adoptive parents or legal guardians.”
 While Planned Parenthood and abortion affiliates illegally grabbed over $100 million in aid intended instead to support small businesses and working families in need, President Trump gave millions in aid to thousands of community pregnancy centers nationwide who operate as non-profit organizations based on donations, and received more calls during the crisis to help women, children and families with prenatal care and other health services, necessary supplies, even housing, counseling and other free resources.
 The Trump administration is also investigating how Planned Parenthood’s spurious applications were approved and attempting to restore the funds to appropriate recipients.

-Despite the abortion industry’s lies, President Trump also actually increased Title X funding to $400 million, while closing a loophole that abortion clinics used to illegally funnel taxpayer millions to fund abortion, despite overwhelming bipartisan majorities oppose taxpayer-funded abortion and support restrictions and better health and safety standards, which ironically, those claiming to champion women's health, oppose and repeal.
-President Trump instead funds more ethical clinics that vastly outnumber Planned Parenthood and provide safe healthcare and more services.
+Despite the abortion industry’s lies, President Trump also actually increased Title X funding to $400 million, while closing a loophole that abortion clinics used to illegally funnel taxpayer millions to fund abortion, despite overwhelming bipartisan majorities oppose taxpayer-funded abortion and support restrictions and better health and safety standards, which ironically, those claiming to champion women’s health, oppose and repeal.
+President Trump instead funds more ethical clinics which vastly outnumber Planned Parenthood and provide safe healthcare and more services.

 President Trump also recently signed an executive order banning the mobile application TikTok, which is essentially spyware backed by a Chinese oligarch, which not only facilitates the Chinese Communist Party’s election meddling and endangers national security, but also enables pedophiles contacting children, and doctors soliciting minors for abortion, violating parental consent, and enabling abusers and traffickers.
 President Trump also withdrew from the World Health Organization, to be finalized in 2021, thus emphasizing the importance of the upcoming election for pro-life protections for women, children, and minorities.
 Ironically, the World Health Organization actually increased health risks during a global health crisis, demanding women be permitted access to abortions, even if they tested positive for COVID-19, thus endangering both women and healthcare workers in order to exploit the pandemic for profit.
 WHO also defended China’s lack of transparency during the pandemic which endangered countless lives, and China’s organ harvesting, ignoring horrific human rights abuses, especially against minorities, and including brutal rape, trafficking, and gruesome forced sterilization and abortions.
 Media and “feminist” abortion activists not only ignore such abuses, but also support Planned Parenthood and other abortion clinics alarmingly also harvest live organs, use coercion, enable sterilization, target minorities and minors, and violate parental consent.
 It is up to Congress to uphold President Trump’s efforts to defund WHO, but currently, House Democrats’ spending bill includes funding for WHO and language that would reverse President Trump’s ban on funding abortion groups overseas.